Check out six of the key Tour of Flanders climbs on Strava - Cycling Weekly

 Unlike the other climbs on this list, the Kanarieberg is slightly kinder to the riders in the fact that it’s not cobbled.
 With the standard of Belgian asphalt, though, that might not make that much difference, but it’s slightly less bone jarring.

 At 1,000m long, the climb is the final climb before the brutal final section.
-It comes with 70km to go, but all the hills after it are pretty unappealing and are all cobbled.
+It comes with 72km to go, but all the hills after it are pretty unappealing and are all cobbled.